-Tricky Question, Part 12, #22 - Commission of offense for which you were not arrested Be cognizant because USCIS might bring this up when applicant has demonstrated record of a
+Tricky Question, Part 12, #22 - Commission of offense for which you were not arrested

 Be cognizant because USCIS might bring this up when applicant has demonstrated record of a certain type of arrest charges (e.g. prostitution).

 Tricky Question, Part 12, #30 - Have you ever...?